QARV: Quantization-Aware ResNet VAE for Lossy Image Compression: Experiments

 \subsection{Experimental Analysis: Model Architecture}

 We conduct various experiments to analyze the architectural components of QARV.
 All BD-rates reported in this section are w.r.t.
 VTM version 18.0.

 \textbf{Impact of bi-directional inference and residual coding:} In this section, we conduct an ablation study to examine the two key features of QARV: bi-directional inference and residual coding, both of which are absent in the Hyperpiror model~\cite{balle18hyperprior}.
-We first construct a latent variable block architecture that removes these two features (config A, Fig.~\ref{fig:qarv_exp_hyp_vs_resvae_a}).
-We also reduce the number of latent variables of QARV to $N=2$, and the two variables are $64\times$ and $16\times$ spatially downsampled w.r.t. the original image.
-This architecture resembles the two-layer Hyperprior model that is extensively used in existing learned image compression methods.
+We first construct a small model with a latent variable block architecture that removes these two structures (config A, Fig.~\ref{fig:qarv_exp_hyp_vs_resvae_a}).
+We also reduce the number of latent variables to $N=2$, where the two variables have the resolution of $64\times$ and $16\times$ spatially downsampled w.r.t. the original image.
+This architecture resembles the two-layer Hyperprior model extensively used in existing learned image compression methods.
 We train such a model with the same setting as before and show the results in the first row of Table~\ref{table:qarv_exp_hyp_vs_resvae}.
 We then progressively incorporate bi-directional inference and residual connection into the latent variable block, which we refer to as config B (Fig.~\ref{fig:qarv_exp_hyp_vs_resvae_b}) and config C (Fig.~\ref{fig:qarv_exp_hyp_vs_resvae_c}), respectively.
 Results for config B and C are included in Table~\ref{table:qarv_exp_hyp_vs_resvae}, where we can observe that each of them improves BD-rate by more than 4\%, and they maintain a comparable parameter size compared to config A. The same set of experiments is conducted for $N=3$, where the latent variables are $64\times, 16\times,$ and $8\times$ spatially downsampled w.r.t. the original image.
 Results are shown in the bottom segment of Table~\ref{table:qarv_exp_hyp_vs_resvae}.
 The conclusion is consistent with when $N=2$, \ie, config C is better in terms of BD-rate than the other two configurations.
 An interesting observation is that when compared to $N=2$, config A with $N=3$ only achieves around 2\% BD-rate improvement (22.51\% vs. 24.96\%), while both config B and config C achieve more than 9\% BD-rate improvements.
 This suggests that bidirectional inference and residual connection are essential for improving the R-D performance when scaling up to a deep hierarchy of latent variables.

 \textbf{Choices of the Residual Block:} We experiment with other types of residual blocks in addition to the ConvNeXt block.
 We adopt a recent Vision Transformer architecture, the Neighbourhood Attention Transformer (NAT)~\cite{hassani2022neighborhood}, to use in QARV.
 Since a NAT block also contains Layer Normalizations, we replace the Layer Normalization in front of the MLP in each NAT block with AdaLN in the same way as we did for ConvNeXt blocks.
 We show experimental results in Table~\ref{table:qarv_exp_res_block}, where for a fair comparison, we tune the number of channels of NAT blocks such that the total number of parameters approximately match the model with ConvNeXt blocks.
 We observe that, with a comparable amount of parameters, the ConvNeXt block performs better than the NAT block by a margin of around 2\% BD-rate.
 We thus use ConvNeXt as the choice of residual block in QARV.